Happy #NoPornovember, Fighters! This month, we’re all about highlighting how “Change Begins With One.”

 If you’re new to the cause, November is our biggest annual awareness campaign all year where we blitz social media with the science, research, and personal accounts that illustrate porn’s harmful effects.
 This month is all about highlighting how changing the conversation about pornography begins with you, our Fighters.
 You are capable of creating real change—change to better yourself, your relationships, and your community—even if this is a difficult topic to discuss.
 Real change is happening, and if you’re talking about porn’s harms in any way, you’re a part of it.

-Over the last ten years, this movement has grown to include over 5 million Fighters worldwide who recognize the harmful effects of pornography.
+Over the last eleven years, this movement has grown to include over 5 million Fighters worldwide who recognize the harmful effects of pornography.
 This wouldn’t have happened without people like those listed below.
-Here are just 10 Fighters who embody what it means to go above and beyond and spread this movement to their channels, communities, friends, and beyond.
+Here are 10 Fighters out of millions who embody what it means to go above and beyond and spread this movement to their social media channels, communities, friends, and beyond.

 1. Chaz Smith, YouTuber

 After getting connected with this organization through some friends who did a remote photoshoot for us out in Los Angeles, Chaz wanted to dive in deeper.
 As someone who is open about sharing how he’s seen the proven negative effects of porn in his life, he wants to pass on what he’s learned in his fight and inspire people to consider the facts before consuming porn.
-Earlier this year, he shared a video on his channel that dropped some knowledge about the harmful effects of porn.
-In August, he went to Guatemala with our team to spread the word about our Spanish resources, so you could say we’re officially best friends.
+In the beginning of our partnership, he shared a video on his channel that dropped some knowledge about the harmful effects of porn.
+Last summer, he went to Guatemala with our team to spread the word about our Spanish resources, so you could say we’re officially best friends.

 We recently sat down with him and asked all about what it’s like to be a YouTuber who’s decidedly going against the grain of pop culture by speaking out about such a personal yet universal topic through his channel that’s often known for humor.
 He had a lot to say—check it out.